okgourmet.com Home of Steve's Restaurant Reviews

 Nunu's Mediterranean Cafe & Market

-Veggie plate
+Veggie platter

-The cabbage roll was served on a bed of Lentil and Rice Pilaf, a very fresh and filling serving of this vegetable mixture with onions mixed in for flavor.
+The veggie cabbage roll was served on a bed of Lentil and Rice Pilaf, a very fresh and filling serving of this vegetable mixture with onions mixed in for flavor.

 Lentil pilaf